balena-io/balena-cli/doc/cli.markdown

 #### --type, -t &#60;type&#62;

-device type (Check available types with `resin devices supported`)
+device type (Check available types with `balena devices supported`)

 #### --drive, -d &#60;drive&#62;

 the drive to write the image to, like `/dev/sdb` or `/dev/mmcblk0`.
 Careful with this as you can erase your hard drive.
-Check `resin util available-drives` for available options.
+Check `balena util available-drives` for available options.

 # Config